One person dies in Plains Township fire

-LUZERNE COUNTY, Pa. — One person has died after a house fire in Luzerne County Tuesday afternoon, according to fire officials.
+LUZERNE COUNTY, Pa. — Officials are investigating the cause of a deadly fire in Luzerne County.

 There is no word on the cause of the fire.